-The GELATO clinical trial is a lobular breast-cancer specific immunotherapy trial investigating the response to an immunotherapy + chemotherapy medication combination.
-This phase 2 trial is open to metastatic lobular breast cancer patients and is being conducted in the Netherlands.
+The GELATO clinical trial was a lobular breast-cancer specific immunotherapy trial investigating the response to an immunotherapy + chemotherapy medication combination.
+This phase 2 trial was open to metastatic lobular breast cancer patients and was conducted in the Netherlands.
+This trial has been discontinued.

 Name of the trial: GELATO (AssessinG Efficacy of Carboplatin and ATezOlizumab in Metastatic Lobular Breast Cancer).
 NCT03147040

-Goal of this Trial: This clinical trial (recruiting patients as of August 2018) aims to discover if a combination of chemotherapy and an immunotherapy medication is effective in lobular breast cancer patients.
-Additionally, this trial hopes to discover if there are any markers that correlate with response to this combination of medications.
+Goal of this Trial: This clinical trial (recruiting patients as of August 2018) aimed to discover if a combination of chemotherapy and an immunotherapy medication is effective in lobular breast cancer patients.
+Additionally, this trial looked to discover if there are any markers that correlate with response to this combination of medications.

 Background: There are recent studies indicating that tumors in a subset of patients with lobular breast cancer express many immune cell markers, and/or are infiltrated by immune cells, and thus might be responsive to therapies targeting the immune system (Ciriello et al, PMID:26451490; Michaut et al, PMID:26729235; Desmedt et. al, PMID:29471435; Du, et. al, PMID: 29739984).

-Clinical Trial location: The trial is currently being conducted in the Netherlands (locations in Amsterdam, Groningen, Maastricht, Rotterdam.)
+Clinical Trial location: The trial took place in the Netherlands (locations in Amsterdam, Groningen, Maastricht, Rotterdam.)

-Eligible patients: Patients with metastatic lobular breast cancer who are residents of the Netherlands.
-The trial coordinator may consider others who can speak Dutch and have a place to stay during the early part of the trial.
+Eligible patients: Patients with metastatic lobular breast cancer who are residents of the Netherlands were eligible for the study.
+The trial coordinator had considered others who can speak Dutch and have a place to stay during the early part of the trial.

 For more information regarding the clinical trial, please contact the Principal Investigator Marleen Kok, MD at +3120512 ext 9111 or firstname.lastname@example.org and review the trial listing on the ClinicalTrials.gov website.